 As Amsterdam’s clear blue skies and mild days return, springtime also brings an exciting selection of Candlelight concerts.
-Piano music, anthemic hits, and traditional compositions are coming to enliven Rode Hoed and Felix Meritis—two breathtaking venues imbued with a sense of wonder.
+Piano music, anthemic hits, and traditional compositions are coming to enliven Rode Hoed, Felix Meritis, and Paal 69—all breathtaking venues imbued with a sense of wonder.

 The Candlelight series invites everyone to enjoy some of their favourite music in a new light surrounded by beauty and the intimate glow of flickering candles.
 From Vivaldi to Queen, these classical renditions offer a musical experience unlike any other.